philips-labs/terraform-aws-github-runner/examples/arm64/README.md

 terraform apply
 ```

+The example will try to update the webhook of your GitHub.
+In case the update fails the apply will not fail.
 You can receive the webhook details by running:

 ```bash
 terraform output -raw webhook_secret
 ```

-Be aware some shells will print some end of line character `%`.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements